aparaselli/Food.com-Rating-Analysis/README.md

 We made an extra column labeled `avg_missing` as before.
 We chose to use the test statistic of absolute mean difference, as we are performing a two-tailed test on continuous numeric values (protein).

+When plotting the distribution of protein seperated by their missing status we can see that the distribution of protein in each category is very similar.
+The Not Missing values have a smoother descent which is to be expeccted as Not Missing has a lot more values.

+<iframe src="assets/Missingness-Protein.html" width=800 height=600 frameBorder=0></iframe>

 Our observed absolute mean difference is: `0.4094732021558727`

 Again, we used a permutation test to analyze our data.
 The plot below shows the distribution of the test statistics in 1,000 permutations, and the red line signifies the observed test statistics.